-Simple first Although [18] claims that complex transformation combinations can bring significant performance improvement, if we focus on the iteration reordering transformations UTF includes, we find that in most cases, the majority of performance improvement comes from either one transformation or a combination of only a few[14].
+Since the L-Search and S-Search focus on different aspects of mapping construction, neither of them shall take sole control of the search process permanently.
+They are explored in roughly alternating manner.
+In each round, L-Search or S-Search evaluates a number of points in the space and collects the runtime profile, before relinquishing the control.
+Simple first Although Parello et al. (2002) claim that complex transformation combinations can bring significant performance improvement, if we focus on the iteration reordering transformations UTF includes, we find that in most cases in Java, the majority of performance improvement comes from either one transformation or a combination of only a few (Long and O'Boyle (2001)).
 Therefore, the heuristic search algorithm should try simple schedules first.
-If no significant performance improvement is achieved, it will then consider complex schedules which may bring further improvement, as [18] indicates.
-This search will continue and any arbitrary complex schedule UTF can represent will therefore be considered, as long as budget allowed.
+If no significant performance improvement is achieved, it will then consider complex schedules which may bring further improvement, as Parello et al. (2002) indicate.
+This search will continue and any arbitrary complex schedule UTF can represent will therefore be considered, as long as budget allows.

-Intuitively, this "simple first" strategy means shorter and simpler transformation sequences are preferred to longer and more complex ones.
+Intuitively, this strategy means that shorter and simpler transformation sequences are preferred to longer and more complex ones.
 For instance, it is known that tiling could be applied once or repeatedly, as UTF allows.
-The search algorithm shall consider cases of no tiling or just tiling once before considering those of multiply tiling.
+The search algorithm shall consider cases where no tiling is applied or where tiling is applied only once before considering those of multiple tiling.

-Window search The search algorithm should be flexible that, if a good point is found, it will explore the surrounding subspace where even better points may reside.
-This strategy is very similar to the grid-based search algorithm used in [12].
+- Loop before syntactic The loop vector variety is associated with transformations such as tiling, unrolling, skewing, reversal, alignment and scaling etc. Their arbitrary combinations indicate more varieties than those of transformations associated with syntactic vector subspace, i.e. fusion, distribution and statement reordering, etc. Therefore, the algorithm attempts to decide the loop vector first before considering the variety of syntactic vectors. - Window search The search algorithm should be flexible enough so that, if a good point is found, it will explore the surrounding subspace where even better points may reside.
+This strategy is very similar to the grid-based search algorithm used in Kisuki et al. (1999).
 It is worth noting that a balance shall be maintained between flexibility, efficiency and coverage, so that when no further improvement is found in the subspace, the search algorithm will turn to other areas within the optimisation space.